 Go through all your personal items and throw out things you don’t need

 This is the perfect chance for a declutter session.
-Put away things you don’t need and start packing the things that you do need.
+Put away things you don’t need and start packing the things you need.

 Create a packing list

 Keep toiletries and cosmetics to a minimum.
-You can pick up popular shampoo and sun lotion at your destination, so you don’t need to bring it with you in your suitcase.
+You can pick up popular shampoo and sun lotion at your destination, so you need not bring it with you in your suitcase.